davideastmond/wordsolver_web/README.md

 //ION

-Where the word is a 5-letter word ending in the characters ION.
-Hit the basic filter button and the word list will filter out to only show words that match that query.
+Where, in the above case, the word is a 5-letter word ending in the characters ION.
+Hit the basic filter button and the word list will filter everything out to only show words that match that query (ie 5-letter words ending in "ION").

 There will be various types of queries available, and they will be added via buttons that will appear in the query pane.

+## Tech skills

+Node.js
+React.js
+HTML / CSS / Javascript / maybe some jQuery?

+And Web Workers - I'll use Webworkers to minimize blocking of the UI when the word list (which is quite large) is being loaded.

 ## Screen Captures
 ![Preliminary UI](https://github.com/davideastmond/wordsolver_web/blob/master/res/wordSolver.JPG?raw=true)